LTLA/chipseqDBResults/h3k9ac.knit.md

 As such, these problematic regions must be removed prior to further analysis.
 This is done with an annotated blacklist for the mm10 build of the mouse genome, constructed by identifying consistently problematic regions from ENCODE datasets [@encode2012encode].
-We download this BED file and save it into a local cache with the *[BiocFileCache](https://bioconductor.org/packages/3.9/BiocFileCache)* package.
+We download this BED file and save it into a local cache with the *[BiocFileCache](https://bioconductor.org/packages/3.10/BiocFileCache)* package.
-This allows it to be used again in later workflows without requiring a new download.
+This allows it to be used again in later workflows without being re-downloaded.

 ```r